stain/cwlprov-paper-gigascience/main.md

 It should be noted that we elected to implement *CWLProv* in the reference implementation *cwltool* instead of the more scalable and production-friendly CWL implementations like Toil (Vivian et al. [2017](#ref-vivian2017toil)), Arvados (“Arvados - Open Source Big Data Processing and Bioinformatics” [2018](#ref-arvados)), Rabix (Kaushik et al. [2017](#ref-kaushik_2017)), CWL-Airflow (Kotliar, Kartashov, and Barski [2018](#ref-cwlairflow2018)) or Cromwell (Voss, Auwera, and Gentry [2017](#ref-cromwell)).
 An updated list of implementations is available at the CWL homepage.[2]
 Compared to *cwltool* these generally have extensive scheduler and cloud compute support, and extensions for large data transfer and storage, and should therefore be considered for any adopters of the Common Workflow Language.
 In this study we have however focused on *cwltool* as its code base was found to be easy to adapt for rich provenance capture without having to modify subsystems for distributed execution or data management, and as a reference implementation better informing us on how to model *CWLProv* for the general case rather than being tied into execution details of the more sophisticated CWL workflow engines.

-*CWLProv* support for *cwltool* is built as an optional module which when invoked as *“cwltool `--`provenance ro/ workflow.cwl job.json”*, will automatically generate an RO with the given folder name *ro/* without requiring any additional information from the user.
-Each input file is assigned a hash value and placed in the folder *ro/data*, making it content-addressable to avoid local dependencies (Figure \[fig:processflow\]).
+*CWLProv* support for *cwltool* is built as an optional module which when invoked as `cwltool --provenance ro/ workflow.cwl job.json`, will automatically generate an RO with the given folder name `ro/` without requiring any additional information from the user.
+Each input file is assigned a hash value and placed in the folder `ro/data`, making it content-addressable to avoid local dependencies (Figure \[fig:processflow\]).

-\[t!\]

-In order to avoid including information about attribution without consent of the user, we introduce an additional flag *“ `--`enable-user-provenance”*.
-If a user provides the options *`--`orcid* and *`--`full-name*, this information will be included in the provenance profile related to user attribution.
-Enabling *“ `--`enable-user-provenance”* and not providing the full name or ORCID will store user account details from the local machine for attribution, i.e. the details of the *agent* that enacted the workflow.
+In order to avoid including information about attribution without consent of the user, we introduce an additional flag `--enable-user-provenance`.
+If a user provides the options `--orcid` and `--full-name`, this information will be included in the provenance profile related to user attribution.
+Enabling `--enable-user-provenance` and not providing the full name or ORCID will store user account details from the local machine for attribution, i.e. the details of the *agent* that enacted the workflow.

-The workflow and command line tool specifications are aggregated in one file to create an executable workflow and placed in folder *ro/workflow*.
-This folder also contains transformed input job objects containing the input parameters with references to artefacts in the *ro/data* based on relativising the paths present in the input object.
+The workflow and command line tool specifications are aggregated in one file to create an executable workflow and placed in folder `ro/workflow`.
+This folder also contains transformed input job objects containing the input parameters with references to artefacts in the `ro/data` based on relativising the paths present in the input object.
 These two files are sufficient to re-enact the workflow, provided the other required artefacts are also included in the RO and comply to the *CWLProv* format.
 The *cwltool* control flow (“Common-Workflow-Language/Cwltool:Common Workflow Language Reference Implementation” [2016](#ref-cwltool-controlflow)) indicates the points when the execution of the workflow and command line tools involved in the workflow enactment start, end and how the output is reported back.
 This information and the artefacts are captured and stored in the RO.

 When the execution of a workflow begins, *CWLProv* extensions to *cwltool* generate a provenance document (using the *prov* library) which includes default namespaces for the workflow enactment *“activity”*.
 The attribution details as an *agent* are also added at this stage if user provenance capture is enabled, e.g. to answer “who ran the workflow?”.
 Each step of the workflow can correspond to either a command line tool or another nested workflow referred to as a *sub-workflow* in the CWL documentation.
 For each nested workflow, a separate provenance profile is initialized recursively to achieve a *white-box* finer-grained provenance view as explained in Section ****.
 This profile is continually updated throughout the nested workflow enactment.
 Each step is identified by a unique identifier and recorded as an *activity* in the parent workflow provenance profile, i.e. the *“primary profile”*.
 The *nested* workflow is recorded as a step in the *primary profile* using the same identifier as the “nested workflow enactment activity” identifier in the respective provenance profile.
 For each step in the activity, the start time and association with the workflow activity is created and stored as part of the overall provenance to answer the question “when did it happen?”.